sokac/website/content/posts/first-blog-post.md

 title = "Hello World!
 It's me again." date = 2024-01-21T10:04:27-08:00 draft = false
+description = "A reintroduction to my personal blog after a 13-year hiatus, sharing my journey through tech companies in the Bay Area and plans for future content."
 +++

 I decided to refresh my personal website, and with it, I thought it would be